Varèse Sarabande albums discography: 47000 series (1983–1987)

 The Star Wars Trilogy, The Man from Snowy River, Halloween and Witness are amongst the label's all-time top ten best selling releases from this period along with other titles such as The Emerald Forest, Escape from New York, Aliens, The Fly, The Right Stuff/North and South, Pee-wee's Big Adventure / Back to School, Starman and The Road Warrior.
 Many of these titles stayed in print for at least two decades or more and others quickly went out of print.

-The very last title produced by the label for this run, The Serpent and the Rainbow (VCD-47362) was one of the rarest titles in this series due to its low print run of an estimated 400 copies.
+The very last title produced by the label for this run, The Serpent and the Rainbow, (VCD-47362) was one of the rarest titles in this series due to its low print run of an estimated 400 copies.
 This title was probably caught under the label's transition with MCA Distributing and was barely released throughout the country.
 For this reason, this title was very valuable for a long period of time and was recently reissued as part of Varèse's Little Box of Horrors 12-CD collection in 2016 in an LP replica styled slipcase featuring the same artwork as the original CD.
-This also goes for the label's strange handling of reissues of Phantasm, Liquid Sky and Dawn of the Dead which also were supposed to be released during or after the MCA transition and received very limited runs and also became collectors items as a result of this.
+This also goes for the label's strange handling of reissues of Phantasm, Liquid Sky, and Dawn of the Dead which also were supposed to be released during or after the MCA transition and received very limited runs and also became collector's items as a result of this.